shujaamarwat/bid-blitzkrieg/README.md

 Bid Blitzkrieg
 =========

-Bid Blitzkrieg is a powerful and feature-rich online auction platform built with Django, a high-level Python web framework.
+Bid Blitzkrieg is a powerful and feature-rich online auction platform built with Astro.JS, a modern framework for creating web applications.
 It provides a seamless and engaging experience for sellers to list their products, buyers to bid competitively, and administrators to manage the entire auction process efficiently.

 Key Features
 ------------